-Lore, now 100, attended Saturday’s football game against Wake Forest and was honored as the Terrapin Club Member of the Game for his longtime support of Maryland athletics.
+Lore, now 100, attended Saturday’s football game against Wake Forest and was honored as the Terrapin Club Donor of the Game for his longtime support of Maryland athletics.
 This is an apt tribute to a diehard fan that has supported the Terrapins for well over half a century.

 “Whether I was good, bad or indifferent baseball-wise, I don’t know,” Lore told Dan Steinberg in an article in The Washington Post.
 “But I’ve been interested in Maryland sports ever since I started there.”